atolye15/checklist/checklists/password-generation-rules.md

 - [ ] Do not use same password on somewhere else

 - [ ] Use a generator
-You can use https://passwordsgenerator.net with default settings to apply this checklist
+You can use [Password Generator](https://passwordsgenerator.net) with default settings to apply this checklist

 - [ ] Enable 2FA on the platform that you use this password
 If the platform supports two-factor authentication then you should enable it